thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Defining the mapping rules

-By default, the denormalization engine will automatically fill public properties and call public methods using their name.
+By default, the denormalization engine will automatically fill public properties and call public methods using their names.
 In other words, if there is:

 - a public class property, which name is the same as a record key, the record value will be assigned to that property.
 - a public class method, whose name starts with `set` and ends with the record key with the first character upper-cased, the record value will be assigned to the method first argument.